 Keep in mind that Lemon can cause a phototoxic reaction when applied topically.
 To avoid this, dilute to a maximum of 2% in a carrier oil.

 Peppermint is another refreshing, invigorating oil that has a number of versatile uses.
 One of its unique benefits is that it has a cooling effect when it’s applied topically.
 This can be especially beneficial for helping to relieve head and neck tension.
 Try diluting Peppermint to 5% in a roll-on bottle so you can apply it to your temples or neck next time you feel a headache coming on.
-It’s also great for muscle aches and strains.
+It’s also great for muscle aches and strains!

 You can also try combining Peppermint and Lemon in your cleaning DIYs.
 Not only is it effective against a wide range of germs at a dilution of 1%, but it also has an invigorating aroma that can give you a boost of energy.

 Tea Tree is a go-to for tons of skincare needs.
 It has a fresh, medicinal, green wood scent.
-In addition to helping with skin blemishes and irritations, it’s also a great one to use for cleaning because of its ability to fight odors and promote healthier air quality.
+In addition to helping with skin blemishes and irritations, it’s also a great oil to use for cleaning because of its ability to fight odors and promote healthier air quality.
 Musty towels, gym bags, and stinky shoes don’t stand a chance against Tea Tree!
 For a quick and easy all-purpose cleaner, check out this DIY.